pulumi/pulumi-docker/provider/pkg/docs-gen/image-description.md

-Builds a Docker image and optionally pushes to a registry and Docker repository.
+`Image` builds a Docker image and pushes it Docker and OCI compatible registries.
+This resource enables running Docker builds as part of a Pulumi deployment.

-Note: The Docker Image resource does not delete the remote image when the Pulumi resource is destroyed.
+Note: This resource does not delete tags, locally or remotely, when destroyed.

 ## Cross-platform builds